 How often should I check my blood sugar level at home?
 Should I do it at different times of the day?
 What is too low?
 What is too high?
 What should I do if my blood sugar is too low or too high?

 Should I get a medical alert bracelet or necklace?
 Should I have glucagon at home?

 Ask your provider about symptoms that you are having if they have not been discussed.
-Tell your provider about blurred vision, skin changes, sexual dysfunction, muscle pain, or nausea.
+Tell your provider about blurred vision, skin changes, depression, reactions at injection sites, sexual dysfunction, tooth pain, muscle pain, or nausea.

 Ask your provider about other tests you may need, such as cholesterol, A1C, and a urine test to check for kidney problems.

 Ask your provider about vaccinations you should have like the flu shot, hepatitis B, or pneumonia vaccines.

 How should I take care of my diabetes when I travel?